 Frequently used in conjunction with alcohol and other drugs, marijuana can induce added stress on the physical health of the user.
 Heart rate and blood pressure have been detected at much higher levels when marijuana is added to other drugs.
-The consequence is greater effect on the cardiovascular system and longer time needed to return to normal levels.
-When smoked marijuana is unfiltered and lung damage can be comparable to that experienced by cigarette smokers.
+The consequence is a greater effect on the cardiovascular system and a longer time needed to return to normal levels.
+When smoked marijuana is unfiltered, lung damage can be comparable to that experienced by cigarette smokers.
 The amount of tar inhaled by marijuana smokers is four to five times greater than that found with cigarette use.

 Some additional facts about marijuana:

-The marijuana cigarette is incorporated into countless end products.
+Marijuana is incorporated into countless end products.
 These may include food items, customized cigars, or combined with other drugs such as cocaine and other inhalants.

-Use of marijuana usually peaks during the teen years and as a result is often termed an “entry level” drug that paves the way to more addictive substances.
+Use of marijuana usually peaks during the teen years and as a result is often termed an “entry-level” drug that paves the way to more addictive substances.

 Marijuana’s intoxicating effects usually fade after about three hours.
 However, THC can be detected in the bloodstream for days or weeks after heavy use.